Shine-Bright-Meow/meowCarrier/PCB/README.md

-This directory contains the Gerber and Schematic files tot he PCB.
+This directory contains the Gerber and Schematic files to the PCB.